travelmarx/scrapbook101/docs/index.md

 To see an example of this code in action, go to [TBD][demo].
 Or here's a video of how it works [TBD][demo].
 Note that these document pages are still a work in progress as of January 2019.

-This document set cover both {{site.sn}} implemented on ASP.NET MVC and ASP.NET core MVC.
+This document set covers both {{site.sn}} implemented on the .NET Framework and .NET core.

 ## A brief recap